Bernard-Dugas/r.diag/README.md

  Input NetCDF files should closely conform to the CF v1.4 Metadata convention.
 The converter will otherwise (at best) choke on them.
- Depending on this executable's name, which should be either cdf2ccc or cdf2rpn, the default EC file format read/written by the executable will be either the CCCma or CMC/RPN formats.
+ Depending on this executable's name, which should be either cdf2ccc or cdf2rpn, the default ECCC file format read/written by the executable will be either the CCCma or CMC/RPN formats.
 These two executable are in general automatically generated as hard-links.
 The first version of the converter was created by the Ouranos Consortium